 Euro money market

 Since 1 July 2016, money market statistical reporting (MMSR) has been used on a daily basis to collect transactions carried out by monetary financial institutions on the euro money market.
-MMSR covers transactions effected by reporting agents in the secured, unsecured, foreign exchange swap and EONIA swap (euro overnight index swaps, or OIS) market segments.
+MMSR covers transactions effected by reporting agents in the secured, unsecured, foreign exchange swap and EONIA swap market segments.

 Since the MMSR data are collected on an individual transaction basis, they provide an important source of information for assessing the situation on the money market.
-The planned overnight benchmark provided by the ECB will be calculated on the basis of MMSR.
+The Euro Short-Term Rate provided by the ECB beginning in October 2019 will be calculated on the basis of MMSR.

-Using the links on the right, you can access time series containing money market statistical data of currently the 52 largest institutions on an aggregated level per reserve maintenance period.
-Inter alia, you can choose between interbank transactions and transactions with counterparties of all sectors (excluding private households).
+Using the links on the right, you can access time series containing money market statistical data of the secured and unsecured market segment on an aggregated level per reserve maintenance period.
+The datasets available are divided by Eurosystem sample and Bundesbank sample.
+You can choose between transaction types (borrowing or lending) as well as different maturity tenors.
+In the unsecured segment, the data is also divided into interbank transactions and transactions with counterparties of all sectors (excluding private households).